 Another equally important benefit is that this friendship gave my kids some friends!
 We started doing field trips together, getting together for play days at the park, preparing programs that the kids did at the nursing home, etc.

 Our kids NEED friends and contact with other kids.
-For them to be happy in their homeschool, they need homeschool friends with the same values.
+For them to be happy in their homeschool, they need homeschool friends with similar values.

 2. Get and stay organized!